-A Louisiana widow is suing her insurance broker, alleging that the broker negligently failed to inform her and her husband that a payment was necessary in order for the policy to renew.
-As a result, the lawsuit alleges that the husband’s policy lapsed and was not in force when he died.
+A widow sued her insurance broker, alleging that the broker negligently failed to inform her and her husband that a payment was necessary in order for the policy to renew.
+As a result, the the husband’s policy lapsed and was not in force when he died.
 When the widow subsequently attempted to claim the cash benefit promised by her husband’s policy, the carrier denied the claim.
-The widow’s lawsuit alleges that the broker had a legal obligation to notify her and/or her husband about the necessity that a payment be made in order to keep the policy in force.
+The widow alleges that the broker had a legal obligation to notify her and/or her husband about the necessity that a payment be made in order to keep the policy in force.
 The lawsuit seeks $1 million in damages (the cash benefit of the life insurance policy) along with the widow’s legal fees.

 A Common Reason Why Life Insurance Claims are Denied

 A missed premium payment is one of the more common reasons why a carrier will deny a life insurance claim.
 The carrier will claim that because a premium payment was missed, the policy lapsed prior to the policyholder’s death.
 As a result, the insurance carrier is under no obligation to pay the claim.